-Read about the finalists from the 2014 SECU Emerging Issues Prize for Innovation contest!
+Read about the winners from the 2014 SECU Emerging Issues Prize for Innovation contest!

 Pennies for Progress | North Carolina State University

 Pennies for Progress is an innovative funding platform for social good.
 We use emerging point-of-sale and payment processing technologies to provide a solicitation strategy for small businesses.
 Our program is simple: each time a customer makes a purchase they can round their bill to the next dollar and donate the difference.
 We target donations that are less than one dollar and locate high-volume transaction locations.
 Our goal is to decrease the barriers to entry for donating, which increases total donations at the point of sale.
 We provide businesses with a subsidized point-of-sale system running on an iOS based cash register, so whenever a customer makes a purchase they can round up their bill for schools.
 While this may seem like a small amount of money, implementing the system at high transaction-volume retailers in large scale can quickly raise a significant amount of funds.
 A popular coffee shop could raise $10,950 a year.
 Multiplying a single business’s contributions across North Carolina’s small businesses and retailers generates significant revenues for local schools.
 If half of North Carolinians donated just ten pennies each week, we could raise $50,000,000 to support local schools.

 My HealthEd | University of North Carolina at Chapel Hill